nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 3.07.A01) Visionary leadership, strategic management, and holistic

-- economic development

-- • Establishing the National Tourism Council (NTC) as the main institution

-- responsible for coordinating and managing tourism-related activities.

-- • Establishing the Tourism Policy Formulation Council (TPFC) for developing

-- policies for the industry.

-- • Establishing the Sri Lanka Tourism Authority as the central institution for

-- tourism development and promotion.

-- • Implementing a new tourism act to enhance the productivity and efficiency of

-- the tourism sector as a leading industry in the Sri Lankan economy.

-- • Identifying new tourism destinations and products based on research and studies

-- and providing facilities for stakeholders to develop them.

-- • Adopting an ICT-based approach to prevent crimes and illegal activities in the

-- tourism industry.

-- • Attracting airlines and establishing connectivity from major tourism-origin

-- countries to Sri Lanka.

-- • Introducing domestic airline services to key tourist destinations within Sri Lanka.

-- • Providing necessary encouragement and facilities to micro, small, and medium-

-- scale entrepreneurs who make a significant contribution to the tourism industry,

-- to improve the quality of their services.

-- • Implementing an international-level standardization program to enhance the

-- quality of all sectors in the tourism services.

-- • Providing necessary facilities to convert informal sector tourism operators into

-- the formal sector.

-- • Developing infrastructure facilities needed to advance the local tourism industry

-- as a leading and alternative tourism mechanism and encouraging private sector

-- participation in this task.

-- • Establishing international partnerships with non-governmental organizations,

-- donor organizations, and institutions, and obtaining technical, financial support,

-- and know-how as a key approach in developing the tourism sector.

-- • Organizing an annual national tourism award ceremony to encourage and

-- recognize entrepreneurs and stakeholders in the tourism industry.

 ##### 3.07.A02) Sustainable usage of natural and cultural resources

-- • A resource utilization plan to develop the tourism industry and protect natural

-- resources.

-- • A land bank, including a mechanism for land use in the tourism sector, with

-- the involvement of relevant stakeholders and the state, aimed at future tourism

-- investments.
-Digital technology should be utilized for this purpose.

-- • Formulating a program to safeguard tourist attractions that are under significant

-- threat due to over-visitation, by identifying their carrying capacity using scientific

-- methods.

 ##### 3.07.A03) Developing human resources for the tourist industry

-- • A national human resource development plan for the tourism and hospitality

-- sectors.

-- • An analysis of tourism training needs for training and educational institutions in

-- both the public and private sectors of the tourism industry.

-- • Training programs for Sri Lankans to meet both local and international demand

-- for a skilled workforce in the tourism industry.

-- • Providing facilities to universities that offer degrees related to the tourism

-- industry.

-- • Practical training and work-integrated learning opportunities for postgraduate

-- students in the tourism industry.

-- • Updating the syllabi of educational and training programs in the tourism industry

-- to align with global trends and demand.

-- • A special tourism training structure to provide training for micro-entrepreneurs.

-- • A special social protection program for individuals in the private, public, and

-- semi-public sectors, including tourist service providers and related workers, to

-- secure their futures in the tourism industry.

-- • Establishing a national tourism research institute as a public-private partnership,

-- allowing students and scholars from academic institutions, professional bodies,

-- and universities to engage in practical research on the tourism industry.

 ##### 3.07.A04) Development and standardizing of new tourist products

-- • Identify and improve the critical infrastructure of all tourism destinations across

-- the country.

-- • Establish a special department/team to develop innovative tourism products for

-- Sri Lanka’s tourism industry.

-- • Conduct special promotional programs for selected markets to address the gap

-- during the low tourist season.

-- • Promote Sri Lanka as a destination for MICE (Meetings, Incentives, Conferences,

-- and Exhibitions) and sports tourism.

-- • Engage with the private sector to facilitate and provide the necessary infrastructure

-- development to attract cruise tourism.

-- • Develop the infrastructure and human resources needed to cater to elderly

-- tourists and tourists with disabilities.

 ##### 3.07.A05) Strategic destination marketing

-- • Existing destination marketing activities will be revisited to align with the tourism

-- objectives.

-- • In collaboration with the Ministry of Foreign Affairs, the national airline, and

-- state tourism institutions, a long-term global marketing campaign to promote Sri

-- Lanka’s tourism industry will be established.

-- • Attractive promotional material will be created for display at entry points to the

-- country and in major tourist markets abroad.

-- • Digital approaches will be adopted to provide important tourist information

-- about the destination.

-- • A program will be developed to position Sri Lanka as an authentic, eco-friendly,

-- and tourist-friendly destination.

-- • A marketing campaign will be launched to attract Free Independent Travelers

-- (FITs) and transit travellers passing through Colombo airport.

-- • Based on scientific research, a special marketing campaign focusing on emerging

-- and modern markets will be implemented.

-- • Foreign missions and embassies will be used productively and efficiently for Sri

-- Lanka’s destination marketing programs.

 ### 3.08) An entrepreneurship explosion - An organic approach